startoy/nodejs_api_rabbitmq_ibmdb2/README.md

 ## Command

-  - build: transpiles using Babel `./src` to `./app`
+  - build: Transpiles using Babel `./src` to `./app`

       ```sh
         npm run build
       ```

-  - serve: run the main application in ./app (which is server.js)
+  - serve: Run the main application in ./app (which is server.js)

       ```sh
         npm run serve